 - This area provides walk-in access to our lands north of Snake River Road, along the Powder River and the Powder River Pool.

 - Bank fishing, waterfowl hunting and wildlife viewing are available.
 Restrooms are vault toilets.

 - Visitors can also access Bureau of Land Management (BLM) lands south on Daly Creek Road.

 - BLM Sportsman’s Access provides a parking area to access land 1.2 miles to the east.
 Beyond the parking area, travel by four-wheel drive vehicles or all-terrain vehicles (ATV) is suggested.

-- Upland bird and big-game hunting and antler collecting are allowed on BLM land only.
+- Upland bird hunting, big-game hunting and antler collecting are allowed on BLM land only.
 Trespassing is not allowed on private land surrounding the road to the BLM land.
 Reservoir access is not permitted.
-Restrooms are open only during the youth hunting season.

 - This area is open to non-motorized access only.

 - Access the area by vehicle from Mann’s Creek Road and over Bear Saddle or by boat from Brownlee Reservoir.
-Use Hewitt or Holcomb parks or Swedes Landing for camping, restrooms and boat access to the Powder River Pool.
+Use Hewitt or Holcomb parks, Moonshine Mine Boat Launch, or Swedes Landing for camping, restrooms and boat access to Brownlee Reservoir.